Photo by Marvin Meyer

 The reporting on the textile and food industries violations have been widely reported over the years, but according to a 2011 report the industry most likely to violate workers rights is the electronics industry!
 In another report from 2016, Amnesty International highlighted that Apple, Samsung, Microsoft are responsible for “the worst forms of child labor” and other human rights abuses in the production of its electronics.

-The last frontier of social good and sustainable manufacturing is electronics.
+The last frontier of social good and sustainable electronics.
 As consumers, we can now shop for ethical jeans, shoes, watches, shirts, jewelry, food and pretty much anything else you could buy from a traditional retail store.
 However, there is still one huge gap missing for individuals who like to shop more sustainably, and that’s electronics.

 Social entrepreneurs now have a real chance to step up and look at the landscape of electronic manufacturing and do things much differently.
 From creating ethical supply chains, to using repurposed materials, the companies below have created an amazing alternative for conscious consumers to start buying electronics with a clear conscious.
 Below are three companies that I see doing some amazing things in the ethical electronics space.
 These companies are proving that its possible to create and produce high quality ethical electronic products and do it at a competitive price!